MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 ### Switching back ends
 (This section is preliminary.)

-`djq.variables` contains a single function which allows you to select a different back end for computing variables:
+`djq.variables` contains two functions which allow you to select different back ends for computing variables and JSONifying the results.

 ```
 cv_implemementation(impl)